BloomBooks/BloomDesktop/ReadMe.md

 ## Building C# Source Code

-To build the .NET/C# part of Bloom you'll need Visual Studio.
+To build the .NET/C# part of Bloom you'll need Visual Studio Community Edition.

+### Setting up Visual Studio

+In Visual Studio, under Extensions, install "CSharpier".
+In Preferences, under CSharpier, set `Reformat with CSharpier` to `true`.

+## Get Binary Dependencies

 Before you'll be able to build, you'll have to download some binary dependencies (see below).

-## Get Binary Dependencies

 ### TeamCity artifacts